DAV9854/Fort.js/README.md

 **Changing the colors:**
-* Default - Fire up the stylesheet and simple change it with `background`
+* Default - Fire up the stylesheet and simply change it with `background`

-* Gradient - Open up the stylesheet and look for `background` located in the `.top` selector.
+* Gradient - Open the stylesheet and look for `background` located in the `.top` selector.

 * Sections - You'll need to find `sections()` in the script.
-You'll see an array with called `cols`.
+Then you'll see an array named `cols`.
 Note that the colors are declared twice, this is to give it a crisp look.

-* Flash - Crack open the script and look for `flash()` then edit `var cols` with your desired colors.
+* Flash - Crack open the script and look for `flash()` then edit the variable `cols` with your desired colors.

 ##Coming soon
  * More setting
+ * More effects.
+Have an idea?
+[Email](mailto:idris@colourity.com) me!
- * Option to only include certain forms
+ * Option to only include certain forms/fields

 ##License
-Fort.js is licensed under the MIT license.(http://opensource.org/licenses/MIT) It pretty simple, but heres the definition we get
+Fort.js is licensed under the MIT license.(http://opensource.org/licenses/MIT) It's pretty simple, but here's the definition we get

 The MIT License is a permissive license that is short and to the point.
 It lets people do anything they want with your code as long as they provide attribution back to you and don't hold you liable.
 ##Acknowledgements